Justice and the Compensation Your Deserve in a Hostile Workplace Case

 - Being a witness to harassment directed at other coworkers or colleagues

-When Is a Workplace Situation Not Considered Hostile Work Environment?
+When Is a Workplace Situation Not Considered Hostile Work Environment in California?

 If you were to claim that you were unhappy at work or that the workplace was mostly unpleasant, this might not hold enough substance to warrant a hostile workplace complaint.
 It would not be enough to say that you were not given enough perks, that the amenities were insufficient, or that you did not get along with your coworker.

-Unfortunately, many employees suffer on a day-to-day basis of feeling underappreciated for their work.
-They may feel as they are underpaid for the type of work they are doing, undervalued, or not receiving the recognition they deserve.
+Unfortunately, many employees suffer on a day-to-day basis from feeling underappreciated for their work.
+They may feel as if they are underpaid for the type of work they are doing, undervalued, or not receiving the recognition they deserve.

 Should You File a Hostile Work Environment Claim?